amazon-connect/amazon-connect-salesforce-cti/docs/classic/02-installation/03-managed-package-manual-setup.md

 This is what we are going to use as "Origin URL" in our Amazon Connect configuration.
-From AWS Console, select Amazon Connect service and then select your Amazon Connect instance, and select "Application Integration" on the left-hand side:
+From AWS Console, select Amazon Connect service and then select your Amazon Connect instance, and select "Approved Origins" on the left-hand side:

 <img src={useBaseUrl('/img/classic/image53.png')} />